-To help manage concurrent access to an Access database file (.mdb or .accdb), the Easysoft ODBC-Access Driver uses a locking information file (.ldb).
+To allow its users to safely edit a database file that Windows users may also be accessing and updating, the Easysoft ODBC-Access Driver uses a locking information file (.ldb).

 The driver uses a .ldb file to:

 - Determine which records in the database are locked and by whom. - Let other applications know which records in the database are locked by a Easysoft ODBC-Access Driver user.